magento/devdocs/guides/v2.0/cloud/env/environments-ssh.md

 subgroup: 120_env
 title: SSH into your environment
 menu_title: SSH into your environment
-menu_order: 3
+menu_order: 4
 menu_node:
 version: 2.0
 github_link: cloud/env/environments-ssh.md
 ---

 Before you can use SSH to connect to an [integration]({{ page.baseurl }}cloud/reference/discover-arch.html#cloud-arch-int) environment, you must add your [SSH public key]({{page.baseurl}}cloud/before/before-workspace-ssh.html) to your account.

 For security reasons, to add your public key to a [production]({{ page.baseurl }}cloud/reference/discover-arch.html#cloud-arch-prod) or [staging]({{ page.baseurl }}cloud/reference/discover-arch.html#cloud-arch-stage) system, you must create a [support ticket]({{ page.baseurl }}cloud/welcome/get-help.html).

 You can then connect using SSH in any of the following ways:

 ## Integration systems {#cloud-ssh-int}

 Following are methods to SSH into your integration system.

-{% collapsibleh3 SSH using the command line %}

 To SSH to an environment using the `magento-cloud` command line: